The Foundation for Arts Initiatives gives grants to individuals for travel and research and to institutions for general activities and projects.

 Below are some of the individuals and institutions that we are currently supporting.

-What, How & for Whom/WHW is a curatorial collective formed in 1999 and based in Zagreb and Berlin.
+WHAT, HOW & FOR WHOM/WHW is a curatorial collective formed in 1999 and based in Zagreb and Berlin.
 Its members are curators Ivet Ćurlin, Ana Dević, Nataša Ilić and Sabina Sabolović, and designer and publicist Dejan Kršić.
 WHW directs Gallery Nova in Zagreb and organizes a range of production, exhibition and publishing projects.
 It has been intensively developing models based on collective way of working, collaboration between partners of different backgrounds and involvement with local advocacy platforms.
 What, how and for whom, the three basic questions of every economic organization, concern the planning, concept and realization of exhibitions as well as the production and distribution of artworks and the artist’s position in the labor market.
 Recently, WHW launched a new educational program for emerging artists called WHW Akademija based in Zagreb and about to start in Autumn 2018.

 ANA DŽOKIĆ is an architect, artist, and activist, based in Belgrade and Rotterdam.
 With Marc Neelen, she forms STEALTH.unlimited.
 Their work is situated between future fiction, spatial intervention and the politics of possibility.
 Following the 2008 financial crisis, STEALTH engages in reframing practice, rethinking economy through collective citizen’s capacity and creating urban commons.